Saint Saviour at a Glance

 • 100% graduation and college acceptance rates

-• College acceptances include: American University, Boston College, Bryn Mawr College, Carnegie Mellon University, Columbia University, Cornell University, Fordham University, Georgetown University, George Washington University, Howard University, Lafayette College, Lehigh University, Macaulay Honors College, NYU, Northeastern University, Oberlin College, Rice University, Smith College, Spelman College, Stanford University, Swarthmore College, Tufts University, UC Davis, UC Riverside, UC San Diego, UC Santa Cruz, University of Chicago, University of Southern California, University of Miami, University of Pennsylvania, U.S. Military Academy West Point, U.S. Naval Academy, Vanderbilt University, Villanova University, Wesleyan University, and Yale University
+• College acceptances include: American University, Boston College, Bryn Mawr College, Carnegie Mellon University, Columbia University, Connecticut College, Cornell University, CUNY, Fashion Institute of Technology, Fordham University, Georgetown University, George Washington University, Hobart and William Smith College, Howard University, Lafayette College, Lehigh University, Le Moyne College, Loyola Maryland University, Macaulay Honors College, Marist College, NYU, Northeastern University, Oberlin College, Pratt Institute, Quinnipiac University, Rice University, School of Visual Arts (SVA), Skidmore College, Smith College, Spelman College, Stanford University, SUNY Binghamton, SUNY New Paltz, SUNY Stony Brook, SUNY University at Buffalo, Swarthmore College, Tufts University, UC Davis, UC Riverside, UC San Diego, UC Santa Cruz, University of Chicago, University of Southern California, University of Maryland Baltimore County & College Park, University of Miami, University of Pennsylvania, U.S. Military Academy West Point, U.S. Naval Academy, Vanderbilt University, Vassar College, Villanova University, and Wesleyan University.

 Social